When it comes to b2b inbound and content marketing, social media is pretty much a given.

 - Practice account-based marketing: LinkedIn’s advanced ad targeting platform and direct messaging capabilities makes it ideal for account-based marketing.

-Pundits are also predicting that augmented reality (AR) and virtual reality (VR) will be huge trends in the coming months and years, and we expect Facebook to be at the forefront of these trends, particularly with the development of their virtual reality platform, Spaces.
+Pundits are also predicting that augmented reality (AR) and virtual reality (VR) will be huge trends in the coming months and years, and we expect Facebook to be at the forefront of these trends, particularly with the development of their virtual reality platform, Horizons.

 - Supports live-streaming: With Facebook Live, brands can easily live-stream product updates and demos, and give a behind-the-scenes peek at industry events.